ranapat/ssh-tunnel/README.md

 # ssh tunnel

-Handle ssh tunnel with another machine.
+Simple wrap around ssh tunnel.

-Can establish, reset, stop, test and generate ssh configuration.
+Can establish, reset, stop, test and generate ssh configuration netween two machines.

 ## What is this

 Do you have a machine without a real IP or behind a firewall?

 Do you have a spare machine with real IP?

 Do you want to access the first one somehow from outside?

 SSH tunnel is just a simple wrap around what ssh provides by default.

 ## Basic idea

-Machine A is unreachable.
+- Machine A is unreachable.

-Machibe B is reachable.
+- Machibe B is reachable.

 - A links to B with ssh tunnel.